Shikaga/PitchBlackAnalysis/index.md

 Nothing ever felt rushed or sudden with Riddick.
 He didn't suddenly decide to do things on a whim, every action was calculated to the final detail.

-In *Chronicles*, this character is no where to be seen.
-Riddick's decisions seem to have not the least bit of thought put into them.
-As previously stated, his motivations seem to swing on a dime, and his actions with them.
+In *Chronicles*, that character is no where to be seen.
+Riddick's decisions seem to have not the least bit of thought put into them, his motivations swing on a dime and his actions with them.

 Riddick has previously been shown to not be especially prescient, not capable of seeing ten or even three moves ahead of everyone else.
 Yet, he is suddenly performing actions that would have every single time resulted in his death, had he not been incredibly lucky.

 When he went to get revenge for the Imams death, was he committing suicide?
 Surely he knew that he wouldn't just be allowed to kill a ranking member of the occupying force and be allowed to leave?

-He would definitely have been killed, and he would have known this.
+He would definitely have been killed and he would have known this.
 Perhaps he no longer cared, but this just doesn't fit with Riddick's main character attribute: Survival Instinct.

 Riddick would definitely not sacrifice his life to kill a soldier, who was, in a sense, simply doing his job.
 There are certainly characters who it is believable would do so, the father in *Taken* for example, but Riddick absolutely would not.

-And not only because he has a remarkable penchant for self preservation, but he had just recently been told that Jack was incarcerated in Crematoria.
+And not only because he has a remarkable penchant for self preservation, but what about the Imam's family, that he was just a few hours ago trying to save, whom we never see again.
+Would he just abandon them to their fates, rather than taking them off planet like he promised Abu he would?

+And he had just recently been told that Jack was incarcerated in Crematoria.
 Earlier he seemed, albeit somewhat inexplicably, as though he blamed himself for her imprisonment, surely he would need to settle that score.

-Or what about the Imam's family, that he was just a few hours ago trying to save.
-Would he just abandon them to their fates, rather than taking them off planet like he promised the Abu he would?

-And while we never see the holy man's family again, when he is captured by the mercenaries again just a short time later, he tricks them into taking him to Crematoria.
+And when he is captured by the mercenaries again just a short time later, he tricks the mercenaries into taking him to Crematoria.
 Was this part of his plan all along?
 Did he really feel bad about Jack, and want to save her?
 In that case, why had he just put himself in a position where he would almost certainly be killed?
 He clearly could not have expected to survive his encounter with the Necromongers, and he had no clear plan of getting to Crematoria either.

 The escape from the Necromongers itself is laughable.
 The number of ridiculous mistakes that happen at every turn to allow him to escape is comical, not to mention incomplete.
 The film is quite happy for Riddick to be stuck in the inner sanctum of their space castle one minute, inexplicably outside in the very next scene, being chased by a massive cg spaceship to boot.

 As though things weren't implausible enough already, this warship is suddenly brought down by our bounty hunter friends, who with the aid of a small rocket launcher are able to take the spaceship down.
 Is there any point even complaining at this point?
-It genuinely feels as though no one even cares anymore; why should I?
+It genuinely feels as though none of the film makers care anymore; why should the audience?

-Nevertheless, at this point, despite taking down these bounty-hunters already, a militia, scores of Necromongers, a Necromonger lieutenant, more necromancer soldiers and escaping their melodramatically protected castle, Riddick is suddenly captured by these bounty-hunters.
+Nevertheless, at this point, despite taking down these bounty-hunters already, a militia, scores of Necromongers, a Necromonger lieutenant, more necromancer soldiers and escaping their thrown room, Riddick is suddenly captured by these bounty-hunters.

 Even trying to interpret Toombs' motivation at this point hurts my head.
 The Imam and the Elemental have clearly dropped the bounty of Riddick's head, so there is no reason for them to capture Riddick anymore.

-And the risk reward ratio can only have gotten worse, with Toombs increased knowledge of how dangerous Riddick is, and the fact that he is stuck on an occupied planet, and the bounty offered by Crematoria must be much lower than before.
+And the risk reward ratio can only have gotten worse, with Toombs increased knowledge of how dangerous Riddick is and the fact that Riddick is now stuck on an enemy occupied war torn planet, and the bounty offered by Crematoria must be much lower than what the Imam was offering before.

 Yet, Riddick seems to have no problem with any of this.
 He quite happily hands himself over to be captured, and tricks the mercenaries into being transported to Crematoria.